lguez/Ml2pl/README.md

     The target pressure levels should be in a text file called "press_levels.txt" in the current directory at run-time.
 The first line of the file is skipped, assuming it is a title line.
-Pressure levels should be in hPa, in descending order, one value per line.
+Pressure levels should be in hPa, in any order, one value per line.
 There is no constraint on these values nor on the number of values.